Afrobeats finally gets its groove on | DW | 02.02.2022

 "You had predominantly white men dictating taste, especially in one of the biggest markets in the world, the United States.
 Now, all of a sudden, it's the kids, it's the audience that determines what is hip and what isn't," said Bantu.

 The advent of social media and streaming was a game changer for Nigerian artists.
 Gone are days when individual record companies — both local and foreign — acted as gatekeepers to Afrobeats stardom.
-With local and foreign streaming services, including Spotify and Apple Music, recently expanding operations in Africa, artists and DJs can tap into.
+With local and foreign streaming services, including Spotify and Apple Music, recently expanding operations in Africa, artists and DJs can tap into other markets.

 Alonge said the power of the internet had been a catalyst: Instagram, TikTok and other platforms have provided more access to Afrobeats than ever before.

-Bantu said self-sufficient and tech-savvy youngsters could tap into the modern world's thirst for personalized, visual-oriented entertainment.
+Bantu said self-sufficient and tech-savvy youngsters could help quench the modern world's thirst for personalized, visual-oriented entertainment.

 "These Nigerian kids, they have the skills to do everything themselves.
 They do their music videos, they know how to put it on radio, they put it on the internet.
 I mean, these kids were shooting music videos that were on par with what they were watching on MTV!"